FAQ

 Is it possible to view an evaluation package or trial?

-Yes, we offer a trial version where you can add a line and see the forecast.
+Yes, we offer a trial version where you can add 1 line/10 weather stations and see the forecast.
 The free trial has a 30-day duration.
-We also offer a 12-month trial for one line for 8900 USD.